The Sentinel by George Wilson

 Early life and career

-He was born in 1902 as George Homer Willson, Jr., in Jackson, Ohio, as the youngest of four children.
-While his older brothers pursued technical careers with a construction company, George's interest went to the arts.
+The artist was born in 1902 as George Homer Willson, Jr., in Jackson, Ohio, as the youngest of four children.
+While his older brothers pursued technical careers with a construction company, Wilson's interest went to the arts.
 At age 24, he moved to New York City to work as a commercial artist.
 He shortened his last name to Wilson and attended the New York School of Fine and Applied Art.
 As a freelance artist, he worked on advertising art, lettering, story illustrations and magazine covers, as well as portrait and landscape painting.

 Pulp illustrations